iamt4nk/smm.nvim/README.md

-# Spotify Media Manager - Neovim
+# Spotify Music Manager - Neovim

 SMM.nvim is a simple, minimal implementation for Spotify that allows users (currently) to view their current song.
 More to be added later.